AvidGameFan/PhotoComp/README.md

 # PhotoComp

 A desktop photo comparison tool for Windows and Linux.
 Open a folder of images and compare them side-by-side with synchronized zoom and pan.
 Mark favorites with a heart, then copy them — along with any sidecar files — to a destination folder.
-Delete unwanted images directly from the app, including their RAW originals and metadata sidecars.
+Delete unwanted images directly from the app, including their RAW originals and metadata sidecar files.

----
+## Uses

+This tool is useful for both AI-generated images and camera photos.

+For photos, the single-view is helpful for zooming in on details and removing photos that are too blurry to work with.
+The corresponding RAW file (if existing) will also be removed.
+Also, the favorites tagging feature allows you to select the best images out of a folder; copying to another working folder, you can then edit further or send off for printing.

+### For AI art, the dual-pane feature allows comparisons to pick the best out of multiple revisions of the same image.
+A lot of intermediate working images can get created; tagging with the favorites feature allows just the best or final versions to be copied to a another folder for safe-keeping.

 ## Features